pavangk7/gcc-2.0-user-documentation/policy-as-code/compliance-management-on-aws-security-hub.md

   Finding is suppressed successfully if the _Id_ and _ProductArn_ is reflected on **ProcessedFindings** in **CLI result**.

-## Setup Security Hub alerts to Email/Slack/ServiceNow ITSM
+## Setup Security hub alerts to email/Slack/ServiceNow ITSM

 Aside from viewing PaC related alerts on Security Hub, if a resource is non-compliant, PaC detects it and notifies the agency administrators through the preferred channel.